 What LMS Learning Is, and Isn’t

 A learning management system is an online software program that provides a vehicle for the exchange of training or learning curriculum.
 Its seamless delivery of online training allows organizations across all industries to deploy virtual training to end-users (employees, suppliers, customers, partners, etc.), manage training materials and track and evaluate results aimed to improve end-user performance.
 It should be noted that the educational content within the LMS, the electronic courses, are not part of the LMS.
-Course creation is a separate process that can be facilitated through a course builder tool, like our Instructional Content Editor (ICE).
+Course creation is a separate process that can be facilitated through a course builder tool, like our Course Builder.
 An LMS provides the framework to host, deliver, manage, and evaluate the electronic courses created, whereas a course builder provides an intuitive dashboard that allows managers and administrators to build courses, code-free.

 Features of an LMS

 Every learning management system is different regarding its basic makeup.
 However, most systems include the following features:

 - Ability to create custom learning paths delivered to various groups within the organization, i.e. sales, operations, finance, etc., or outside the organization, i.e. customers, suppliers, partners or vendors.
 Often, these groups can be further defined by department or role within the organization.